 The fees payable are dependent to the size of the project.
 We will be able to offer advice and give you a price at the quotation stage.

-This guide has been produced to give a basic overview of the Building Regulations in relation to Mezzanine Floors
+This guide has been produced to give a basic overview of the Building Regulations in relation for Mezzanine Floors

 The requirement for fire protection depends upon the use, size and extent of the mezzanine floor.